 You’ll find a large number of local families and fishermen all living together as one in this beautiful and fairly secluded spot.

-Because M’phey Bei is still very much undeveloped and not as geared towards tourists as you’d find in, say, Saracen Bay, you’re not going to be overwhelmed by other people on its beaches.
+Because M’Pay Bay is still very much undeveloped and not as geared towards tourists as you’ll find in, say, Saracen Bay, you’re not going to be overwhelmed by other people on its beaches.

-You can simply laze on the beach soaking in the rays or swim for hours and hours until you’ve seen every inch of the coastline — the choice is yours to make.
+You can simply laze on the beach soaking in the rays or swim for hours and hours until you’ve seen every inch of the coastline.

 When staying in M’Pay Bay, there are many budget-friendly accommodation options to choose from.

-Shared backpacker rooms will cost you roughly $4-$5 per night (usually you share with eight other people).
+Shared backpacker rooms will cost around $4-$5 a night (usually you share with eight other people).
 You won’t be getting all that much luxury here.
 You will, however, get a really nice and chilled backpacker atmosphere.

 There’s also a really cool beach house accommodation called, well, The Beach House.
-The resort features traditional Khmer style rooms with a modern decorative twist.
-While some rooms offer a view towards the wild jungle landscape, others offer a gorgeous view of the beach right from the comfort of your bedroom or open balcony.
+The resort features traditional Khmer-style rooms with a modern decorative twist.
+While some rooms offer a view of the wild jungle landscape, others offer a gorgeous view of the beach right from the comfort of your bedroom or open balcony.
 Individual rooms per night cost anywhere between $14-$30 per night (sometimes higher during peak season).

-Location #3: Sunset Beach for its crystal blue waters and, not surprising, it’s unforgettable sunsets
+Location #3: Sunset Beach for its crystal blue waters and unforgettable sunsets

-Sunset Beach is a very remote beachside area of Koh Rong Samloem and takes almost a one hour trek west through the jungle from Saracen Bay — however, a trek through the jungle isn’t really something most people do.
+Sunset Beach is a very remote beachside area of Koh Rong Samloem and a 1-hour trek west through the jungle from Saracen Bay.

+A trek through the jungle isn’t really something most people are prepared to do.
 Instead, travellers are more likely to take the daily Dive Shop Boat, which costs $20 for an open return.
-This boat originates from Sihanoukville (Serendipity Beach Road) at 7am in the early morning and arrives into Sunset Beach roughly 10 or 10:15am (weather dependent).
+This boat originates from Sihanoukville (Serendipity Beach Road) at 07:00 and arrives at Sunset Beach at roughly 10:00 or 10:15 (weather dependent).

 Watch the orange glow of the distant sunset

-At night, you can witness the fluorescent shapes of glowing plankton whilst taking a leisurely swim — a simple shake of your hand under the water lights the plankton up like as if it’s your own tropical Christmas tree.
+At night, you can witness the fluorescent shapes of glowing plankton whilst taking a leisurely swim — a simple shake of your hand underwater lights up the plankton as if it were your own tropical Christmas tree.

-Because the light pollution is so low on the island, you can practically see every star and constellation in the night’s sky above you.
-We recommend sitting out at 10pm after the island’s lights go out and gaze up at the star’s lights beaming back at you.
+Because the light pollution is so low on the island, you can practically see every star and constellation in the night sky above you.
+We recommend sitting out at 22:00 after the island’s lights go out and gaze up at the star’s lights beaming back at you.